lzfelix/flare/README.md

 * Training loop for data in tensors
 * Some initialization functions
 * Callbacks: ProgressBar, Early Stopping, Checkpoint, TelegramNotifyer, Custom
+* A model summary similar to Keras that works with sequential and convolutional models

 ## How to install